 This explains why I experienced such relief from a large dose (250 mg) of magnesium many months after I’d quit drinking.

-If you want to megadose magnesium like I did, then I recommend taking Alcohol Support along with magnesium citrate by Thorne Research.
+If you want to megadose magnesium like I did, then I recommend taking Calm Support along with magnesium citrate by Thorne Research.
 This is the brand that I now use, and each capsule contains 135 mg of magnesium citrate.

 If I wanted to address a pronounced magnesium deficiency by megadosing magnesium for alcohol withdrawal, I would take: